smartcat-labs/GenQ/README.md

 After it's finished, you can look at the results in the **generated_results.csv** saved to eval\runs\date_time\ by default.

 For further analysis use the **results_analysis.py** script with your **generated_results.csv** to create plots and see specific cases where your model had better/worse results.
-To run the script, specify in the **analysis_config.yaml** file the path to your generated results, set the parameters to ypur liking and run the script with:
+To run the script, specify in the **analysis_config.yaml** file the path to your generated results, set the parameters to your liking and run the script with:
 ```bash
 python -m modules.eval.results_analysis config/analysis_config.yaml
 ```